sifrr/sifrr/README.md

 -   Decreases size of package without compromising on features or performance
 -   Simplifies the API
 -   Improve documentation
--   Improves testing or increase test coverage
+-   Improves testing or increases test coverage

 ## License